skessler01/GitWorkshopExercises/Managing Branches/Readme.md

 If there are any, you can perform them via the webinterface.

 If there aren't any or you solved them already, you can merge the pull request.
+The pull request will stay open, until you add a comment and close it manually!

 <img src="mr.PNG">